dhellmann/pymotw-3/source/configparser/index.rst

 	  from-vars       = 'value from vars'

 	Error cases:
-	No such option : No option 'no-option' in section: 'sect' No such section: No section: 'no-sect'
+	No option 'no-option' in section: 'sect'
+	No section: 'no-sect'

 .. {{{end}}}